Est. Reading Time: 5 minutes

 The typical list of audiences that frequent a university or college website includes:

-Imagine how much impactful Google Analytics for Colleges and Universities would be if the data could be segmented based on audiences such as these.
+Imagine how much impactful Google Analytics for Higher Education would be if the data could be segmented based on audiences such as these.
 Analysis of audience activity could lead to improvements in content display, website navigation, and call-to-action optimization.
 In order to implement audience segmentation for a higher education website, follow these steps: